-Founded by Will Foster, Matthias Einhoff, Lars Hayer and Alex Head, WTN has grown into a network of active and passive ‘explorers’ in over twenty different cities across the globe.
+Founded by Will Foster, Matthias Einhoff, Lars Hayer, Justin Carter and later Alex Head, WTN has grown into a network of active and passive ‘explorers’ in over twenty different cities across the globe.
 By working from first hand experiences of these multiple sites and contexts, the network has expanded in a chaotic and engaged manner, led by those who are passionate about the sites into which they investigate.

 This relatively horizontal organisation structure requires a high degree of flexibility and operates through a de-centralised process whereby individuals and groups are offered intellectual, peer to peer support while seeking funding autonomously and in collaboration with other members of the network.

-From the Tee Pee Dorf in Berlin to Roma families in Bucharest and the inhabitants of Ledok Tomoho, Indonesia, Wasteland Twinning has made a point of witnessing vulnerable and alternative people in a manner that refrains from drawing uneccessary or unwanted attention to these groups.
-Human presence represents less a thematic focus than a sober reflection of how economic and environmental upheaval continues to demand new forms of provisional cohabitation and creativity across the globe.
+From the Tee Pee Dorf in Berlin to Roma families in Bucharest and the inhabitants of Ledok Tomoho, Indonesia, Wasteland Twinning has made a point of witnessing vulnerable and alternative groups in a manner that refrains from drawing unnecessary or unwanted attention.
+Research approaches such as working with audio have been chosen as a means to act sensitively within sites of precarity.

-Wasteland Twinning now welcomes a further round of submissions to join the network!
-Interested in interdisciplinarity, first hand research and long term collaboration?
+Wasteland Twinning continues to welcome a further round of submissions to join the network.
+Interested in interdisciplinarity, first hand research and collaboration?

 Apply to Join the Network: info(at)wastelandtwinning.net

 Please allow up to three weeks for a reply as the project is currently on hiatus.